pyscript/docs/docs/user-guide/first-steps.md

 </html>
 ```

+!!! warning

+    Since release `2023.11.1` the `https://pyscript/latest/` path has been deprecated and will be
+    completely removed from release >= `2023.12.x`.
+If you've been using `\latest` as a path we
+    highly encourage you to pin your application to a specific version to avoid breaking your
+    application.

 There are two ways to tell PyScript how to find your code.

 * With a standard HTML `<script>` tag whose `type` attribute is either `py`